znapy/exercises-aws/README.md

 - **IAM_USER_MAIL** used for [email identity and verify procedure](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html#verify-email-addresses-procedure) - fill a real email address.
 - **REGION** used as AWS Region - fill your nearest region, something like "us-east-1" or "eu-central-1".

+To start container: `bash install.sh $AWS_ACCESS_KEY_ID $AWS_SECRET_ACCESS_KEY` with administrator keys.

-I know about [boto3 module](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) for python, but I don't want to install python3-pip for it, so I will use aws-cli and some code from pycognito.
+I know about [boto3 module](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) for python, but I don't want to install python3-pip for it, so I will use aws-cli and some code from pycognito for this module.

 ### Additional sources copied to this repository